Observation of Braid-Protected Unpaired Exceptional Points

-The difference between these loops is a shift by a meridian or longitude around the torus.
-Correspondingly, the movement of EP2s encircling these torus handles leads to different fusion results, further highlighting their non-Abelian structure.
-In the following, we illustrate this on the pair of EP2s that locally emerge from the monopole.
-After splitting the monopole into two EP2s, ending at \(H_M^{\delta = 1}\), with the two EP2s at $(k_x,k_y)\approx \pm(0.815,-0.815)$, we move these points around the BZ via the deformation \( H_s := (1-s) H_M^{\delta=1}(k_x,k_y) + s H_M^{\delta=1}(\pi, k_y). \) We show this progression in Fig.~\ref{fig:3-fusion}~(c).
+Correspondingly, the movement of EP2s encircling these torus handles leads to different fusion results, highlighting their non-Abelian structure.
+Next we study the process of bringing these two simple EP2s together along a different path in the BZ.
+After splitting the unpaired EP3 into two EP2s, ending at \(H_M^{\delta = 1}\), with the two EP2s at $(k_x,k_y)\approx \pm(0.815,-0.815)$, we move these points around the BZ via the deformation \( H_s := (1-s) H_M^{\delta=1}(k_x,k_y) + s H_M^{\delta=1}(\pi, k_y). \) We show this progression in Fig.~\ref{fig:3-fusion}~(c).
 For increasing \(s\), the two EP2s move away from each other towards \((0,\pm\pi)\).
 They trace out a path cutting through the BZ and annihilate for \(s=3/4\).
-The overall difference between this fusion to a trivial degenerate point, and the previous fusion into a non-trivial braid monopole (in \(H_M^{\delta}\)), is one full encircling of the torus along the \(k_x\)-direction.
+The overall difference between this fusion to a trivial degenerate point and the previous fusion into a braid-protected unpaired EP3 (in \(H_M^{\delta}\)) is one full encircling of the torus along the \(k_x\)-direction.

-By thus crossing the BZ boundary \(k_y=\pm\pi\) with increasing \(s\), the EP2s change the corresponding boundary braid from \(B_y=\sigma_1\) to the trivial braid \(B_y=1\).
-This in turn changes the combined boundary braid enclosing the BZ to \( B_x B_y B_x^{-1} B_y^{-1} = 1 \sigma_2 1 \sigma_2^{-1}= 1\).
-A trivial boundary braid allows for a gapped system, in accordance with our observation that the only two EP2s annihilate and vanish for \(s>3/4\).
+By crossing the BZ boundary \(k_y=\pm\pi\) with increasing \(s\), the EP2s change the corresponding boundary braid from \(B_x=\sigma_1\) to the trivial braid \(B_x=1\).
+This, in turn, changes the combined boundary braid enclosing the BZ to \( B_x B_y B_x^{-1} B_y^{-1} = 1 \sigma_2 1 \sigma_2^{-1}= 1\).
+A trivial boundary braid allows for a gapped system, in accordance with our observation that the only two EP2s annihilate and vanish for \(s=1\) in Fig.~\ref{fig:3-fusion}(c).
 Hence, after encircling the torus once, the EP2s fuse into a trivial degenerate point that can be gapped out perturbatively.
+These results confirm the path-dependent fusion rules.

+The above process also suggests that the pair creation and fusion of EP2s, interspersed with topologically non-trivial paths through the BZ, correspond to non-Hermitian non-Abelian phase transitions~\cite{konigExceptionalTopologyNonorientable2025,WWY25}.
+This is analogous to the conversion between topologically degenerate ground states via anyons~\cite{RevModPhys.80.1083}.
+Here non-Hermitian topological phases are defined and labeled based on the braiding of eigenenergies.
+This arises in the so-called separation gap scheme, which is distinct from the usual K-theoretic phase classification in non-Hermitian band theory~\cite{KSU19,yangHomotopySymmetryNonHermitian2023}.
+The non-Abelian topological phases discussed in our work are specified by two braids measured on loops following the meridian and longitude of the BZ torus or, more precisely, the conjugacy classes of such a pair of braids~\cite{PhysRevLett.120.146402,wojcikHomotopyCharacterizationNonHermitian2020,liHomotopicalCharacterizationNonHermitian2021,yangHomotopySymmetryNonHermitian2023,konigExceptionalTopologyNonorientable2025}.
+The phase of \(H_{s=1}\) is, for example, denoted as \((B_x,B_y) = (1, \sigma_2)\), which contains an extensive Fermi arc [see Fig.~\ref{fig:4-transition}~(a)].